jamiter/node-cheddargetter/README.md

 # Goals and Status

-This module will simplify the process of integrating CheddarGetter into your existing node.js apps.
+This module will simplify the process of integrating [Cheddar](https://www.getcheddar.com/) into your existing node.js apps.

 * `getAllPricingPlans(callback)`
 * `getPricingPlan(planCode, callback)`